xanimal37/BlackjackProject/README.md

 - git

 # Lessons Learned
+- enums are a good way to layout player choices.
+They can be used in a switch and used to print menus.
+Can reduce code and easily expandable.
 - be sure to cast or will be calling wrong method (cast or use super if that's what is needed)
 - PLAN CLASSES BETTER!!!!
 I started with UML and then kind of winged it - won't do that again!
 - in an app loop, make sure everything is instantiated newly or LISTS are cleared